-Attached as Appendix B and made part of this Agreement is the summary of the extended health coverage for employees and their dependants under the existing health plan and RRSP option.
+Attached as Appendix B and made part of this Agreement is the summary of the health and welfare benefits plan coverage for employees and their dependants under the existing health plan and RRSP option.
 The current health plan is subject to change based on a change in insurance carrier.
+The Employer will discuss such changes with the Union in advance.
 Neither the Union nor an employee may grieve the insurance carrier's denial of a health expense, weekly indemnity coverage, long term or short term disability.